The Challenge ~

 We left early one morning from my hotel on the outskirts of Ubud and headed north towards the lush and lofty hinterlands.
 As we drove through the centre of Ubud town I thought Alex had no chance of successfully delivering on his promise.

-As we negotiated & zig zagged our way along the main roads I noted that they were lined literally, mile after mile, by myriad bric-a-brac shops, wood working factories, food stalls, temples and an oddly regular collection of stores selling glittering diamonte statues.
-You name it I saw it – diamonte elephants, tarantulas, Hindu gods and of course disco balls… and here I was thinking John Travolta was the god of disco all this time!
+As we zig-zagged our way along the main roads I noted that they were lined mile after mile by bric-a-brac shops, wood working factories, food stalls, temples and an oddly regular collection of stores selling glittering diamonte statues.

 Alex explained that each household keeps a dog as security.

 I guess it only took about thirty minutes from leaving my hotel until we turned off the ‘highway’ into what at first looked like someone’s driveway.
-However this small lane was actually a B-Road (yes B-loody tiny!) and after we turned in to it everything changed.
+However this small lane was actually a tiny B-Road and after we turned in to it everything changed.

 And then this…